In this article, I tried to sum up some of the processes on how to convert text to numbers in Excel.

 Using Excel’s VALUE Function to Convert Text to Numbers

 In Excel, the VALUE function can be used to convert numbers that have been used as text data so that they can be used in calculations.
 Normally applying some basic formulas like SUM or AVERAGE excel automatically converts these to actual numbers.
 Problems occur when you are going to perform some advanced calculations.
-The following picture shows formula and result to convert text to numbers.
+The following picture shows the formula and result to convert text to numbers.

 How to Convert Month name to Month Number in Excel